lordjeb/thewalkingdeadrpg-conversion/README.md

 1. Make sure that you have Powershell 7 installed, which is NOT the one built into Windows as of this writing.
 The script uses some json parsing capabilities that are not available in Powershell 5 and earlier.
 1. Execute the script from powershell command prompt.
 1. Enjoy!

+Note that because this runs against a new copy of the system, if you update alienrpg in the future, you may want to re-run this script to re-create the conversion system with any improvements in the original.